MChamberlain88/rcos-status-updates/spring_2019/week_01.md

 > In this section, you can write about what you accomplished in the previous week.

-> This past week, I was able to implement the the dialog box for creating a new user in the front end.
-I \
-> learned how to send requests in JavaScript to the backend API.
+> This past week, I created my own github account and website.
+I also went through a tutorial on how to use Github.
 ## This Week's Plan

 > In this section, you can write about what you have planned for next week.

-> After my accomplishments from last week, I plan to add accessibility features to the user creation dialog box. \
+> After my accomplishments from last week, I plan to learn how to make my own resume in HTML by reviewing othe resumes already coded.
+This will be a great way for me to get introduced to HTML.
-> I also plan on attending the git workshop this week.

 ## Anything Blocking?

 > In this section, you can write about any blockers that you are having trouble in the project.

-> I don't know how to test the accessibility features I am going to be implementing this week, so i am going to \
-> ask my mentors if they have any suggestions.
+> So far in my academic studies I have not had any experience working in Github and HTML.
+So it has been taking me extra time to learn the language and commands to keep up.

 ## Notes